forestryio/forestry.io/hugo/content/careers/hiring-a-senior-ruby-developer.md

 **An ideal candidate will:**

-* have many years experience building and designing Rails applications
+* have a minimum of 5 years experience building and designing Rails applications
 * be driven by solving hard problems and taking ownership over development tasks
 * take initiative and suggest solutions and improvements
 * understand test driven development